 Workington, meanwhile, is home to the fiercely contested Uppies and Downies.
 Each year around Easter, three games of mass football bring the town to a standstill.
 There are no rules in this contest as the Uppies try to get the ball to Workington Hall, and the Downies to Workington Harbour.

 Workington has its own traditional football team, known as The Reds.
 They used to play in the professional leagues and were once managed by the late, great Bill Shankly, who went on to turn Liverpool FC into a force.
-He also played for and later managed Carlisle United, currently the only professional football team in Cumbria.
-They are renowned for their large away support, as are Barrow, who have been playing in the upper tiers of non-league football.
+He also played for and later managed Carlisle United.
+They are renowned for their large away support, as are Barrow, who were promoted to the EFL League Two in 2020 after being crowned.

 Rugby league is an extremely popular sport in the west and south of the county, the biggest teams being Barrow Raiders, Workington Town and Whitehaven.
 There are also many amateur teams scattered across the region.
 Rugby union is also keenly contested among all the major population centres – Kendal, Wigton, Penrith, Aspatria, Wigton, Keswick, Cockermouth, as well as Carlisle and Furness.

 The county competes in cricket in the Minor Counties Championship, going by the old name of Cumberland and based in Carlisle.
 Main club teams play in the North Lancashire and Cumbria Cricket League, which was founded in 1892.